tcellerier/Domoticz-Python-scripts/README.md

 # Python scripts for Domoticz

 ## Presence
-* Detect MAC addresses (from mobile phone for example) and trigger an event
+* Detect MAC addresses (from mobile phone for example) and trigger events